International

 Capital gains derived from the sale of depreciable and non-depreciable business assets, immovable property and securities are included in income for corporate tax purposes and taxed at a flat rate of 22%.

-Gains from the sale of securities are included in taxable income and are subject to an effective tax rate of 37.84% (the increase took effect as of 6 October 2022, the rate was 35.2% before).
+Gains from the sale of securities are included in taxable income and are subject to an effective tax rate of 37.84%.

 Gains resulting from real estate transactions are taxed, regardless of whether they are incurred in connection with business activity.